Voice Technology Basics

 Underlying every effective voice application is a sophisticated speech recognition platform designed to ensure users are understood quickly and accurately, every time they speak.
 Unlike consumer speech recognition systems, warehouse solutions require near-perfect recognition accuracy even in a noisy environment with a widely diverse user population.
 The latest warehouse solutions incorporate advanced speech recognition technology with additional noise filtering and audio processing technologies to ensure near-perfect recognition in harsh industrial settings.

-Read more about the Lucas Serenade speech recognition platform for a full description of speech technology used in a DC.
+Read more about the Lucas speech recognition for a full description of speech technology used in a DC.

 Voice users on a warehouse floor wear headsets and mobile computers that provide wireless communication with a server or other back-end systems.
 The voice software running on the mobile computer provide verbal instructions to the worker and the worker speaks back to the system to confirm his work.
 His spoken responses are interpreted by the speech recognition system.